Wondering What the Average Salary for Sydney Is in Your Field?

-Robert Half has a salary calculator with a limited selection of job categories to select from but if you take a look, you’ll notice that the salary scale is much higher than PayScale’s for certain positions.
+Robert Half has an Australia salary survey with a limited selection of job categories to select from but if you take a look, you’ll notice that the salary scale is much higher than PayScale for certain positions.

 To drill down and get more specific, I would check out Michael Page and Hays salary guides.

-The last resource and I think probably the best is Hays salary guides because they even are more specific for job descriptions and they don’t just give you a range but the typical salary within that range.
+The last resource and I think probably the best is Hays salary check because they even are more specific for job descriptions and they don’t just give you a range, but the typical salary within that range.
 This is a nice feature especially for those who are in the process of negotiating.

-I would look at least at the Hays guide but going through all three should give you a really good idea what your salary in Sydney should be.
+I would look at least at the Hays guide, but going through all three of the salary calculators should give you a really good idea of what the average salary in Sydney should be in your industry.

 Position titles in Australia will, of course, differ from other countries.
 Just wanted to point that out for when you start looking through the guides.